-Are you considering filing a personal injury lawsuit?
+Are you considering filing an NYC premises liability lawsuit?

 Looking at past judgments can be an interesting way to think about your own potential case.
 And every year, the New York Law Journal releases a survey of the State's biggest personal injury settlements and verdicts.